Round table: Will neural networks kill the profession of a CG artist?

 Will neural networks kill the profession of a CG artist?

-Artem Adamyan, Head of Art at Belka Games
+Artyom Adamyan, Head of Art at Belka Games

 In any case, to create art content through a neural network, you will need a good art vision.
 At least until AI learns to answer the question: "Is it beautiful?".

-Velena Martynova, Senior Character Artist Fridays Games
+Velena Martynova, Senior Character Artist at Fridays Games

 Natalia Popova, Fridays Games Project Manager

-I hear from my artists, and I see in stories the experiences of former colleagues that neural networks will take away “the most interesting part of the work, and they will only leave us to draw interfaces.”
-But these same artists forget how they did not like to draw the one hundred and first icon for the player’s task book or the one hundred and first axe.
+I hear from my artists, and I see in the stories the experiences of former colleagues that neural networks will take away "the most interesting part of the work, and they will leave us only to draw interfaces."
+But these same artists forget how they did not like to draw the one hundred and first icon for the player's task book or the one hundred and first axe.

-My task is primarily to shift repetitive monotonous tasks to the networks, freeing up artists’ time for something interesting (and interfaces).
+My task is primarily to shift repetitive monotonous tasks to the network, freeing up artists' time for something interesting (and interfaces).
 Will this reduce the number of artists required?
 I think in the Junior and Middle segments, yes.

 Mikhail Zakharov, General Producer of Hoopsly